DSctadr/Nowcasting-Malaysia-GDP/README.md

 The most crucial part of executing this project is acquiring relevant data series.
 We initially managed to compile a dataset comprising more than 100 economic-related variables at different time frames.
 Some variables have more extended back series, while some indicators are only available in shorter time series, making the variable selection process consume much more time than expected.
 The process includes cross-checking available time-series data on different platforms and harmonising those datasets.

 ### Dataset
 Before implementing Machine Learning Models, we have experimented with various dataset combinations.
 Those datasets are selected with variables that have extended back series and transformed into a stationary dataset.
+List of 42 selected variables:

 | Variable | Description | Units |
 | ------------- | ------------- | ------------- |